zkotti/zkotti.github.io/_pages/about.md

 ---

-I'm a Data Scientist with extensive experience in AI applications in software engineering and recommender systems.
+I'm a Software Engineer at [DeepSea Technologies](https://deepsea.ai/) working on AI-powered decarbonization solutions for the shipping industry.
-I was previously a Research Engineer at Delivery Hero working on machine-learning-based recommender systems and their performance analytics.
+Previously I was a Research Engineer at [Delivery Hero](https://www.deliveryhero.com/) working on AI-based recommender systems and their performance analytics.

 I'm also a PhD Candidate and Associate Researcher at the [Business Analytics Laboratory](https://www.balab.aueb.gr/),